2011 World Archery Championships – Compound mixed team

-The mixed team recurve competition at the 2011 World Archery Championships took place on 4–10 July 2011 in Torino, Italy.
+The mixed team recurve competition at the 2011 World Archery Championships took place on 4–10 July 2011 in Turin, Italy.
 33 teams of two archers competed in the qualification round on 4 July; the top 16 teams qualified for the knockout tournament on 6 July, with the semi-finals and finals on 9 July.

 Sergio Pagni and Marcella Tonioli won the competition for Italy, setting a world record 158 in the quarter-final against Belgium and defeating the Netherlands in the final.

 Seeds

 Seedings were based on the combined total of the team members' qualification scores in the individual ranking rounds.
 The top 16 teams were assigned places in the draw depending on their overall ranking.